ucb-ee290c/ucb-ee290c.github.io/semesters/fa22/labs/lab2-tsi-flow/index.md

 ![](assets/chip-bringup.png)

 As you can see, this is a very simple protocol with little hardware overhead.
 But there are downsides, because TileLink is infinitely patient and has no timeout.
 So if a packet is lost, corrupted, unrecoverable, or not replied, the whole chip will freeze.
-Watch out for chip-wide freezes when debugging, it is likely a TileLink issue when communicating over TSI.
+Watch out for chip-wide freezes when debugging, it is likely a TileLink issue when communicating over SerialTL.

-## 2. Loading Program over TSI
+## 2. Loading Program over SerialTL

 As we're still figuring out how to have 20+ people accessing only two OsciBear on one lab bench with one power supply & clock generator, we'll simply explain how our setup works for now & plan to expand this access down the road.
 The following labs are experimental procedures of remotely debugging OsciBear.

-### 2.1 TSI Packets on Osci
+### 2.1 SerialTL Packets on Osci
-Please complete the following table using TSI code snippet from [OsciBear's verilog top](https://github.com/ucberkeley-ee290c/fa22/blob/main/oscibear/sp21/chipyard.TestHarness.EE290CBLEConfig.top.v), and save it for your future reference.
-Signal are ordered exactly how TSI serializes/deserializes, do not try to change the ordering.
+Please complete the following table using SerialTL code snippet from [OsciBear's verilog top](https://github.com/ucberkeley-ee290c/fa22/blob/main/oscibear/sp21/chipyard.TestHarness.EE290CBLEConfig.top.v), and save it for your future reference.
+Signal are ordered exactly how SerialTL serializes/deserializes, do not try to change the ordering.

 ```verilog
 module GenericSerializer(clock, reset, io_in_ready, io_in_valid,